Situation in Europe

 Evaluation of the status of the wildcat

-"In Austria nowadays, the wildcat counts as a rare guest which, since its reappearance after the extinction of the last autochthonous marginal populations (1997), is caught or observed about five times every ten years.
+The book on mammals by Friederike Spitzenberger offers a good overview of the situation of the wildcat.
+Summing up, Kurt Bauer evaluates the status of the wildcat as follows:"In Austria nowadays, the wildcat counts as a rare guest which, since its reappearance after the extinction of the last autochthonous marginal populations (1997), is caught or observed about five times every ten years.

 As a comparison […] shows, the appearances in the last decades happen largely in landscapes in which the species had survived the longest - the Basin of Klagenfurt and the edge of the bay of Graz, the thermal line, copses and rocky landscapes in the Weinviertel and on the border of the Waldviertel granite plateau and the foothills of the Böhmenwald and Sauwald.”